rajshreebhavsar/CORE_LMS_6.0_POC/README.md

 ====================
 Need to add user as a collaborator
 Click on --> Repositories\Settings\collaborators and Teams
-Manage Access --> Add People or Add Teams Buttons
+Manage Access --> Add People or Add Teams Buttons testing

 for GitBash Commands
 ====================